 What if I can not pay my ambulance bill?

-If you are unable to pay your ambulance bill in full, you may be able to make arrangements to be placed on a payment plan pending authorization.
+If you are unable to pay your ambulance bill in full, you may be able to arrange a payment plan pending authorization.
 Please contact Wittman Enterprises at 1 (800) 906-6552 between 8:00 am - 4:30 pm to inquire about payment plans.

 Why does a fire engine/truck respond to every medical call?